Azure/Azure-Network-Security/Cross Product/Network Security Lab Template/README.md

 This ARM deployment includes everything needed to test Azure Network Security components.

+## Step-by-step documentation:
+If you'd like more detailed step-by-step instructions on how to deploy this lab, visit our Tech Community blog post https://aka.ms/labdeploy-techcommunity.

 ## PowerShell Deployment Example:

 Please use this location as a reference how this powershell commandlet works: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-powershell#deploy-remote-template